sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-rest-api/hana-cloud-alerts-rest-api.md

     * `count` is shown at the end of the JSON request.
 In this case there were 48 metrics available.

-3. Try out the values call to see the values for a specific metric.
+3. Try out the /values call to see the values for a specific metric.

     ![Result of request to show a specific metric](metric-values.png)